visit-dav/visit/src/doc/python_scripting/functions.rst

     The expression definition as a string.

 return type : CLI_return_t
-    The DefineExpression functions return 1 on success and 0 on failure.
+    The DefineArrayExpression function returns 1 on success and 0 on failure.

 **Description:**

     DefineArrayExpression creates new array variables.
-    Expression variables can be plotted like any other variable.
+    Array variables are a collection of scalar variables that are grouped together.
+    Currently there are no plots that take array variables, but they can be used in queries, such as the "XRay Image" query or used as a pick variable that creates a Histogram plot of the array variable for a specific zone.

     The variableName argument is a string that contains the name of the new variable.
     You can pass the name of an existing expression if you want to provide a new expression definition.
-    The expression argument is a string that contains the definition of the new variable in terms of math operators and pre-existing variable names Reference the VisIt User's Manual if you want more information on creating expressions, such as expression syntax, or a list of built-in expression functions.
+    The expression argument is a string that contains the definition of the new variable in terms of `built-in expressions <../using_visit/Quantitative/Expressions.html#built-in-expressions>`_ and pre-existing variable names using VisIt_'s `expression grammar <../using_visit/Quantitative/Expressions.html#expression-grammar>`_.

 **Example:**